nbittich/adana/README.md

 ```

-You can access a struct in two ways, except for the functions members:
+You can access a struct in two ways:

 ```javascript
 name = person["name"] # name contains "hello"